Colonia, New Jersey

-Colonia is an unincorporated community and census-designated place (CDP) located within Woodbridge Township, in Middlesex County, New Jersey, United States.
-As of the 2010 United States Census, the CDP's population was 17,795.
+Colonia is an unincorporated community and census-designated place (CDP) in Woodbridge Township in Middlesex County in the U.S. state of New Jersey.
+As of the 2020 United States census, the CDP's population was 18,609.

+History

 In 1919, the New Jersey State Highway Commission built a new road that became part of the Lincoln Highway, an early plan to create a transcontinental highway.
 The stretch was constructed on the west side of the Pennsylvania Railroad (now the Northeast Corridor) from near the northeast of Dow Avenue between Colonia and Iselin to Cedar Street in Menlo Park, to avoid two railroad crossings.
 The old road is now Middlesex-Essex Turnpike and Thornall Street, on the east side of the tracks.

 Geography

+Colonia is in northeastern Middlesex County, in the northwest corner of Woodbridge Township.
+It is bordered to the north by Clark, to the northeast by Rahway, to the east by Avenel, to the south by Iselin, and to the west by Edison.
+Union County borders the community to the north and northeast.
+Newark is 13 mi to the northeast, and New Brunswick, the Middlesex county seat, is 11 mi to the southwest.

-According to the United States Census Bureau, the CDP had a total area of 3.914 square miles (10.137 km2), including 3.910 square miles (10.126 km2) of land and 0.004 square miles (0.011 km2) of water (0.11%).
-It has a hot-summer humid continental climate (Dfa) and average monthly temperatures range from 31.2 °F in January to 76.1 °F in July.
+According to the U.S. Census Bureau, the Colonia CDP has a total area of 4.034 mi2, including 0.004 mi2 of water (0.10%).
+The community is drained to the northeast by the South Branch of the Rahway River, part of the watershed of the Arthur Kill.
+Colonia has a humid subtropical climate (Cfa) and average monthly temperatures range from 33 F in January to 78.1 F in July.

 The Garden State Parkway passes through the western portion of the CDP but does not interchange there.
-For northbound Garden State Parkway traffic only there is a service plaza in Colonia, that is the parkway's only area located on private property.
+For northbound Garden State Parkway traffic only there is a service plaza in Colonia; it is the parkway's only area located on private property.

+In 2018 the president of the Historical Association of Woodbridge, Daniel D'Arcy, stated that "Colonia is to Woodbridge like the Bronx is to NYC.
+People like the identity."